 Motorcycles are a big part of many people’s lives in Massachusetts.
 Bikers love the freedom of the open road and the peace that comes with it.
 That does not mean riding does not have its share of risks, though.
-Motorcycle accidents can be painful and challenge your way of life.
+Motorcycle accidents are very different from car accidents.
+They can be painful and challenge your way of life.

 If you have been injured in a Massachusetts motorcycle accident, call Kiley Law Group today.
 As a rider himself, Tom Kiley, Sr., understands both the thrill and the dangers that are a part of that lifestyle.
 His team of experienced personal injury attorneys stands ready to help you get the compensation you deserve.